Corallus-Caninus/Rattus/README.md

-Currently tested with command: cargo build --release; sudo target/release/Rattus 100 20000 5000 500
+Currently tested with command: cargo build --release; sudo target/release/Rattus configuration (slowing down and speeding things up) can be edited in the Rat_config.toml file.

-where number arguments are: click speed (time between press and release), slow movement speed, normal movement speed, fast movement speed

-values are in terms of delay (smaller number is faster)